pablisch/how-to-express-mongodb-todo-api/README.md

 ### Setup database connection

-In the db.js file, create a connection to the PostgreSQL database.
-For example:
+[//]: # (In the db.js file, create a connection to the PostgreSQL database.
+For example:)
 ```
 require('dotenv').config();
 const { Pool } = require('pg');